JaranMellerud/timetracker/README.md

 # timetracker
 With TimeTracker, you can track the time you spend on different activities.
 The tool is designed for people learning new skills that requires a lot of time.
-Having a time tracker application can add some motivation towards spending the necessary time on something, for example if you are studying a new language.
+Having a time tracker application can add some motivation for spending the necessary time on something, for example if you are studying a new language.
 The app allows you to track several different activities.

 ## Getting Started